Is Donald Trump going to prison?

 But Ms Krissoff told the outlet that “Trump can share that information that is in his head whether he is incarcerated or not incarcerated.
 So I’m not particularly concerned that, as a citizen, the incarceration will trigger the sharing of information that wouldn’t be shared otherwise”.

-Fox News legal commentator Jonathan Turley didn’t hold back after the indictment was unsealed.
+Fox News legal commentator Jonathan Turley also didn’t hold back after the indictment was unsealed.

 Mr Turley, the Shapiro Chair of Public Interest Law at George Washington University, said on Fox News that “it is an extremely damning indictment”.